mmkal/trpc-cli/README.md

 - `z.object({ foo: z.object({ bar: z.number() }) })` will parse inputs as JSON:
    - `--foo '{"bar": 1}'` maps to `{foo: {bar: 1}}`

-Unions and intersections should also work as expected, but please test them thoroughly, especially if they are deeply-nested.
+Unions and intersections should also work as expected, but make sure to test them thoroughly, especially if they are deeply-nested.

 #### Both